Effects of high energy photon emissions in laser generated ultra-relativistic plasmas: real-time synchrotron simulations: Synchrotron emission

-Radiation reaction losses becomes notable for $a > 100$, therefore $\omega_L\tau_{EM} > 10^{-2}$.
-Thus we can conclude that radiation can have a non-synchrotron spectrum only if the process provides transformation of essential energy to larger than 100th harmonic, which is a rather specific case even for a deliberate generation of high harmonics.
-In such a way we conclude, that for non-specific problems we can neglect interference between radiation of different time steps and assume synchrotron type of emission.
+Radiation reaction losses becomes notable for $a > 100$ for micron wavelength lasers, which implies $\omega_L\tau_{EM} > 10^{-2}$.
+Thus we conclude that the emitted radiation can have a non-synchrotron spectrum only if the radiating process provides a significant energy conversion to the 100th harmonic, which is a rather exotic case.
+Thus, for many laser applications it is reasonable to neglect interference between the radiation emitted at different time steps and assume synchrotron type of emission.
+However, this approximation need to be kept in mind.